 Just because he is predisposed to specific health conditions doesn’t mean that he will suffer from them.
 And just because his breed doesn’t usually suffer from an ailment doesn’t mean he won’t get it.
 Understand and listen to your Bordoodle’s body, and keep up with regular vaccinations and vet appointments to ensure good health.

 The Bordoodle will consume around 2 ½ cups of food every day.
-They are known to have sensitive stomachs, so a Chicken free dog food can help keep their stomach calm.
-He will do well on a high-quality kibble that will provide him with a balanced diet.
+They are known to have sensitive stomachs, so chicken-free dog food can help keep their stomach calm.
+He will do well on high-quality kibble that will provide him with a balanced diet.
 Although protein is the most significant part of a canine’s diet, he also needs healthy carbohydrates, fiber, omega fatty acids, vitamins, and minerals to lead a healthy life.

 Always feed him the best quality diet that you can afford because this will better his health.
 In the long run, this could mean that he is with you for a bit longer.
 And if he is healthier, it could save on expensive vet bills too.

 The Bordoodle is likely to be a light to moderate shedder, depending on which parent he takes after.
-The Bordoodle’s Border Collie parent sheds, which means if your pup will likely shed more if they take after this side of the breed.
-If they take after their Poodle parent they will shed less, as Poodles are known to be hypoallergenic dogs.
-His Border parent also has a longer straighter coat, compared to the Poodle, who has a shorter but curly coat.
+The Bordoodle’s Border Collie parent sheds, which means your pup will likely shed more if they take after this side of the breed.
+If they take after their Poodle parent, they will shed less, as Poodles are known to be hypoallergenic dogs.
+His Border parent also has a longer, straighter coat, compared to the Poodle, who has a shorter but curly coat.